eoftedal/WordRedactor/README.md

 ### How to use
-1. Open the document to be redacted in Word, and highlight the text with pink background (why pink and not black? see 4.)
+1. Open the document to be redacted in Word, and highlight the text with pink background (why pink and not black? see 4.).  **Pictures must be redacted manually**
 2. Save the document under a new name
 3. Run `/path/to/WordRedactor/redact.sh <new file>`
 4. Check that all pink sections have been changed to black in the resulting file.